Introduction

 return cleaned

-In plain English: this code reads all files from a folder.
-For text and markdown files, it just reads them directly.
-For PDFs, it uses PyMuPDF to extract the text, then does some basic cleanup to remove blank lines.
+In plain English: this reads all files from a folder.
+For text and markdown, it just reads them directly.
+For PDFs, it uses PyMuPDF to extract the text, then does some basic cleanup.

 The takeaway

 Don’t underestimate this step.
 If your parsing is bad, your chunks will be bad, your search will be bad, and your answers will be bad.
-It’s worth spending time getting clean text before moving on.
-For a first project, stick with markdown or text files to avoid the parsing headaches entirely.
+For a first project, just stick with markdown or text files and avoid the parsing headaches entirely.
+That’s what I did.

 Chunking Strategies

-Chunking is how you break your documents into smaller pieces.
-This might sound simple, but it’s actually the most important step in the whole pipeline.
+This is the part that tripped me up the most.
+Chunking is how you break your documents into smaller pieces, and it sounds simple but it’s actually the most important step in the whole pipeline.
 If your chunks are bad, everything else will be bad too.

 Why overlap matters

-Before we look at specific approaches, let’s talk about overlap.
+Before we look at specific approaches, let me show you why overlap is important.
 When you split text into chunks, you lose context at the edges.
-Here’s a concrete example:

 “The refund policy allows returns within 30 days.
 Items must be in original packaging.
 Refunds are processed within 5 business days.”